Addressing Capital-Intensive Challenges in Cleantech Funding

 Actionable Solutions for Startups

-• Align with ESG Goals: Highlight your startup’s environmental impact and alignment with sustainability frameworks to attract ESG-focused investors.
+• Align with ESG Goals: Clean tech start ups should highlight their environmental impact and alignment with sustainability frameworks to attract ESG-focused investors.

 • Demonstrate Technical and Market Validation: Secure pilot customers, offtake agreements, or strategic partnerships to prove commercial viability.